 The service uses the TAP protocol with parameters optimized for Planetary Science data (EPN-TAP).
 Since all TAP parameters are searchable, this protocol is more adapted to moving targets than the SIAP or Cone Search protocols available on most HST archives, which are based on sky coordinates.

 Searches can be performed from the VESPA portal, which queries this service together with many others and provides an optimized interface, e. g., by performing unit conversions.
-Other TAP interfaces (TAPhandle, TOPCAT, etc) are available.
+Other TAP interfaces (TAPhandle, TOPCAT, etc) are also functional.

 The main search parameters are:

 target_name – Only the main target is listed (e. g., satellites may be present but not mentioned).
 To help identify secondary targets, the parameters proposal_target_name, target_description and proposal_title provide additional information extracted from the original HST catalogue – they are intended as descriptive parameters rather than search keys.

 target_class – can be either planet, satellite, or dwarf planet.
 The object 2007 OR10, best candidate for the status of new dwarf planet, is also included with target_class = asteroid.